snehasrithumma/prism/README.md

-# 💎 Page Prism
+# Prism

 ## Introduction

-Page Prism is a web application designed to help designers and developers collect and organize visual inspirations for their projects.
+Prism is a web application designed to help designers and developers collect and organize visual inspirations for their projects.

 Projects might be something like a new website or new feature on a site.
 Inspirations are content pulled from an existing webpage that has certain features that inspire the project.